andrewmegaris/socketcan_radar/readme.md

 Sends a CAN frame with the stop scanning command.
 Returns true if CAN frame was successfully written to the CAN BUS.

 #### get_scan()
 Monitor the CAN BUS messages until a complete scan has been accumulated.
 Data is stored in the radar's internal Target array.
+This function updates the timestamp when a 'footer frame' is processed.
+The timestamp is based off of the system_clock.

 #### print_scan_info()
 Print radar's internal target array to std::cout.  *note:  These targets could be very stale depending on the last call of 'get_scan()'.*